Stephen Spurr

 Stephen Spurr (born 9 October 1953) is a British teacher, classicist, and academic as well as Chairman & Director of Education of Intellego Education, a family of schools backed by H.I.G.
 Capital.

-From 2014 to August 2019, he was the Global Education Director of Inspired, an international education network of over 60 K-12 schools on five continents.
+From 2014 to August 2019, he was the Global Education Director of Inspired, an international education network of more than 60 K–12 schools on five continents.

-From 2005 to 2014 he was the Head Master of Westminster School.
-Throughout his tenure, Westminster topped the FT academic league tables, combining A-level and GCSE results).
-Whilst at Westminster, he chaired the Independent Schools Examination Board.
+From 2005 to 2014, he was the Head Master of Westminster School.
+Throughout his tenure, Westminster topped the FT academic league tables, combining A-level and GCSE results.
+While at Westminster, he chaired the Independent Schools Examination Board.

-Prior to that he was headmaster of Clifton College (2000-2005) and House Master and Head of Classics at Eton College (1984-2000).
-Before Eton he was a university academic, lecturing on Greek and Roman literature, history and archaeology.
+Prior to that, he was headmaster of Clifton College (2000–2005), and House Master and Head of Classics at Eton College (1984–2000).
+Before Eton, he was a university academic, lecturing on Greek and Roman literature, history and archaeology.

 Education

-Spurr was educated at The King's School, Canterbury and Sydney Grammar School.
+Spurr was educated at The King's School, Canterbury, and Sydney Grammar School.
 He studied classics at the Universities of Sydney and Oxford, culminating in a DPhil degree in Ancient History from Oxford.
-He was awarded a postgraduate Fellowship at Harvard University, the Ancient History Prize and Cooper and Pelham Scholarships at Oxford, and a Rome Scholarship at the British School at Rome.
+He was awarded a postgraduate fellowship at Harvard University, the Ancient History Prize and Cooper and Pelham Scholarships at Oxford, and a Rome Scholarship at the British School at Rome.